-The youngest of twelve, Carol grew up as a daughter of Intelligence, born in Washington DC where her father, a Cold War spy, later drowned under mysterious circumstance in West Palm Beach.
+The youngest of twelve, Carol was born in Washington DC where her father, a Cold War spy under Kennedy, later drowned under mysterious circumstance in West Palm Beach.
 Her maternal ancestor, Conrad Weiser, was a renowned peacemaker and Ambassador to the Native Americans working alongside Ben Franklin and George Washington.

 Carol's narratives depict the drama of large families against a backdrop of political intrigue and American history.
 St. Elizabeth's, a play in two acts, portrays a daughter driven to prove her father's death was political assassination.
 Quinlans, a TV drama, explores the effects of international blackmail imposed upon a tight-knit Boston Catholic household.
 While Tuxedo Park, an American Downton Abbey, is set in the affluent Hudson Valley where a billionaire's privately-financed, secret lab pursues atomic science amidst New York's privileged high-society.

 A graduate of the American Academy for Dramatic Arts, Carol studied journalism and folklore at Indiana University before completing a BA at New School in creative writing and film.
 Her poetry, published in Barrow Street Literary Journal, was awarded a National Arts Club Literary Scholarship.
 Her play, St. Elizabeth's, was accepted by the prestigious Soho Theatre of London's critique workshop.
-She has also worked with Moscow Art Theatre, Labyrinth Theater Co and at the Stella Adler Conservatory in New York.
+She has also worked with Moscow Art Theatre, Labyrinth Theater Co, The Private Theater and at the Stella Adler Conservatory in New York.

 She is currently writing a film adaptation of an unpublished novel she wrote, Nothing Secret.

 Carol lives in New York City.